leafo/saltw-bot/readme.md

     lua irc.lua

-In order to have the bot identify with server create a file called `password.lua` and make it look like this:
+In order to have the bot identify with server create a file called `config.lua` and make it return a table with password field:

+    return  {
-    return "my-password"
+		password: "my-password"
+	}

+Other settings can also be optionally set in `config.lua`.
+See the top of `irc.lua` to see what can be overwritten.